jblairpdx/GIScience_I/labs/lab_2.md

 ### Part 1 - Map Instructions

+Reminder: Save often! it is a good idea to save frequently.
+You may even want to Save As and give sequential filelenames so that you could revert to a previous version if you make a mistake that you cannot undo or if the ArcMap document gets corrupted.

 ##### Read [*Using data frames*](https://desktop.arcgis.com/en/arcmap/latest/map/working-with-arcmap/using-data-frames.htm]) from the ArcMap documentation site.

 ##### Create a Lab2 folder in your student folder.